marianosimone/take-a-look/quotes.md

 > If you find yourself often thinking that people aren't acting in their own self-interests, maybe you don't know what their interests are

 Eugene Wallingford in "[Knowing and Doing](http://www.cs.uni.edu/~wallingf/blog/archives/monthly/2014-12.html#e2014-12-02T14_53_35.htm)"

+> We get wise by asking questions, and even if these are not answered, we get wise, for a well-packed question carries its answer on its back, as a snail carries its shell

+James Stephens